grolog/grolog/README.md

 error "Notice: Undefined offset: 0 in C:\xampp\htdocs\plantinfo.php on line 89" will occur until your first plant photo is uploaded, this will be remedied with error catching later.

+NOTE you must give the uploads directory write access or it will not be able to save photosstill did not re orient photos yet. slow development the last few days